List of colleges and universities in Omaha, Nebraska: Public institutions

 The first public higher education institution in Omaha was the University of Nebraska Medical Center.
 Nebraska's first medical school was a private medical college established in Omaha in 1880 and renamed the Omaha Medical College in 1881.
 The University of Nebraska bought the school for teaching purposes in 1902, and it became the University of Nebraska Medical College.
 They opened a university hospital in 1917, and in 1968, the University of Nebraska decided to form the University of Nebraska Medical Center campus.
 UNMC hospital merged with the nearby Clarkson Hospital in 1997, and was later renamed Nebraska Medicine.

-The Omaha School Board first municipal higher education institution in Omaha was the University of Omaha, now the University of Nebraska at Omaha, which was founded in 1908 in the Kountze Park neighborhood.
+The Omaha School Board first municipal higher education institution in Omaha was the University of Omaha, now the University of Nebraska Omaha, which was founded in 1908 in the Kountze Park neighborhood.
 Its first classes were located in the Redick Mansion at 24th and Pratt Streets, with a proposed "magnificent campus" slated for development between 21st and 25th Avenues, bounded by Kountze Park and the Carter Lake Park.
 Original faculty came from the Presbyterian Seminary, as well as Bellevue College.
 In 1927, businessmen formed the North Omaha Activities Association in order to redevelop Saratoga School's playing field into a football field for the University's football team.
 At that time the University was located just south in the posh Kountze Place suburb.
 With new bleachers built to accommodate a crowd of a thousand, the Saratoga Field was home to OU's team until 1951.
-The University of Omaha moved to 6001 Dodge Street in 1938, where its successor institution the University of Nebraska at Omaha (UNO) remains.
+The University of Omaha moved to 6001 Dodge Street in 1938, where its successor institution the University of Nebraska Omaha (UNO) remains.
 While UNO is no longer a municipal institution, its still publicly supported.

 The Metropolitan Community College was founded in 1971 by the Nebraska Legislature.
 Today, there are campuses in North Omaha at Fort Omaha, in South Omaha, and in Elkhorn, as well as centers in Bellevue, La Vista and Fremont, the Applied Technology Center and classes at Offutt Air Force Base, and multiple area high schools and offsite locations.
 In 2011-12, MCC enrolled 32,765 credit students and 17,374 noncredit students.